reach-sh/reach-lang/docs-vue/src/tut.md

 ---

 ::: note
-Get language support for Reach in your editor by visiting XXX (secref "guide-editor-support").
+Get language support for Reach in your editor by visiting ${seclink("guide-editor-support")}.
 :::

 Now that your Reach installation is in order, you should open a text editor and get ready to [write your first Reach application](##tut-2)!